Yinnerston/Untitled-Gundam-Game/docs/frontend/03_css.md

   - You can name grid lines
   - track size: Accept values are `%`, length or `fr` fraction of the free space
     - `fr` works the same as a flex unit
+      - If the other units are pixels, percentages or ems, columns set with `fr` will fit the remaining space.
+Useful for taking up the rest of the space when you have fixed components
   - Intrinsic sizing keywords: keywords designed in box sizing spec to add additional ways of sizing boxes in CSS
     - `min-content`: Make track as small as possible without overflow
       - longest word or image